Alternating Linearization for Structured Regularization Problems: Numerical experiments

 \subsection{Total variation based image reconstruction}

+In image recovery literature, two classes of regularizers are well known.
+One is the Tikhonov type of operators, where the regularizing term is quadratic, and the other is the discrete total variation (TV) regularizer.
+The resulting objective function from the first type is relatively easy to minimize, but it tends to over-smooth the image, thus failing to preserve its sharpness \citep{Wang08}.
+In the following experiment, we demonstrate the effectiveness of ALIN in solving TV-based image deblurring problems, with discrete TV, as well as a comparison to the Tikhonov regularizer.

-The one-dimensional fused lasso can be naturally extended to two-dimensional cases for image processing.
-In this section we present several experiments on image denoising and deblurring using two-dimensional fused lasso penalty.
-Although of similar forms, higher-order fused lasso is fundamentally different from the one-dimensional fused lasso, as the structural matrix $R$ defined in eq. (\ref{glasso}) is singular.
+Although of similar form, higher-order fused lasso models are fundamentally different from the one-dimensional fused lasso, as the structural matrix $R$ appearing in eq. \eqref{glasso1} is not full-rank and $R^{T}R$ is ill-conditioned.
 This additional complication introduces considerable challenges in the path type algorithms \citep{tib11}, and additional computational steps need to be implemented to guarantee convergence.
 The ALIN algorithm does not suffer from complications due to the singularity of $R$, because the dual problem \eqref{Rdual} is always well-defined and has a solution.
 Even if the solution is not unique, \eqref{fl-f} is still an optimal solution of the $h$-subproblem, and the algorithm proceeds unaffected.

 Let ${y}$ be an $m \times n$ observed noisy image; one attempts to minimize the following objective function: